dehora/outland/README.md

 '
 ```

-Let's add a _feature_ to the app by posting the feature JSON to the server associating it with
+Let's add a _feature_ to the namespace by posting the feature JSON to the server associating it with
-the app's `key`.
+the namespace's `key`.
 This one is a simple on/off flag:

 ```bash
 curl -v http://localhost:8180/features \